 Vincent are almost all small, locally owned and operated, and definitely not glitzy.
 So far, there are only two resorts—one on a quiet bay north of Kingstown and another on a private island 600 feet from the mainland.
-Restaurants serve mainly local food—grilled fish, stewed or curried chicken, rice, and root vegetables (called "provisions").
+Restaurants (other than at St. Vincent’s two resort properties) serve mainly local food—grilled fish, stewed or curried chicken, rice, and root vegetables (called "provisions").
 And the beaches are either tiny crescents of black or brown sand on remote leeward bays or sweeping expanses of the same black sand pounded by Atlantic surf.

 The Grenadines, on the other hand, dazzle vacationers with amazing inns and resorts, fine white-sand beaches, excellent sailing waters, and a get-away-from-it-all atmosphere.

-Bequia, just south of St. Vincent and a pleasant hour's voyage by ferry, has many inns, hotels, restaurants, shops, and activities; it's a popular vacation destination in its own right.
-Its Admiralty Bay is one of the prettiest anchorages in the Caribbean.
+Bequia, just south of St. Vincent and an efficient hour's voyage by ferry, has many inns, hotels, restaurants, shops, and activities; it's a popular vacation destination in its own right.
+Bequia’s Admiralty Bay is one of the prettiest anchorages in the Caribbean.
 With superb views, snorkeling, hiking, and swimming, the island has much to offer the international mix of backpackers, landlubbers, and boaters who frequent its shores.

 South of Bequia, on the exclusive and very private island of Mustique, elaborate villas are tucked into lush hillsides.
 Mustique does not encourage wholesale tourism, least of all to those hoping for a glimpse of the rich and famous who own or rent villas here.
 The appeal of Mustique is its seclusion.

-Boot-shape Canouan, mostly quiet and unspoiled and with only 1,200 or so residents, is nevertheless a busy venue for chartering yachts.
-It also accommodates well-heeled guests of the posh resort and villa community that takes up the entire northern third of the island along with one of the Caribbean's most challenging and scenic golf courses.
+Boot-shape Canouan, mostly quiet and unspoiled and with only 1,200 or so residents, is nevertheless a busy venue for chartered yachts.
+It also accommodates well-heeled guests of the villa community that takes up the entire northern third of the island along with one of the Caribbean's most challenging and scenic golf courses.